neutralboolean/Projects/README.md

 Data Structures
 ---------
+**0** completed out of **1**

 **Inverted index** - An [Inverted Index](http://en.wikipedia.org/wiki/Inverted_index) is a data structure used to create full text search.
 Given a set of text files, implement a program to create an inverted index.
 Also create a user interface to do a search using that inverted index which returns a list of files that contain the query term / terms.
 The search index can be in memory.

 Text
 ---------
+**4** completed out of **12**

-**Fizz Buzz** - Write a program that prints the numbers from 1 to 100.
+[X]**Fizz Buzz** - Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.

-**Reverse a String** - Enter a string and the program will reverse it and print it out.
+[X]**Reverse a String** - Enter a string and the program will reverse it and print it out.

-**Pig Latin** - Pig Latin is a game of alterations played on the English language game.
+[X]**Pig Latin** - Pig Latin is a game of alterations played on the English language game.
 To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed (Ex.: "banana" would yield anana-bay).
 Read Wikipedia for more information on rules.

-**Count Vowels** - Enter a string and the program counts the number of vowels in the text.
+[X]**Count Vowels** - Enter a string and the program counts the number of vowels in the text.
 For added complexity have it report a sum of each vowel found.

 **Check if Palindrome** - Checks if the string entered by the user is a palindrome.
 That is that it reads the same forwards as backwards like “racecar”